 Reach your entire donor base

 Campaigns like Giving Tuesday and Give Miami Day tend to have more of an online, digital feel, but what about your other donors who may prefer to see the appeal land in their mailbox?
 Our team implemented a focused direct mail campaign targeted at past donors, which helped us top off our individual giving season with an additional $4,000.
 We’re duplicating these efforts in 2020, hoping we’ll receive an additional $10,000.

-Common Threads has had a tradition of calling or emailing each donor who gave during these campaigns to say thank you, regardless of the size of the gift.
-Donors have responded well to this practice, and with one of our new donors telling a board member, “I just got a thank you call from Common Threads, and now I have tears in my eyes!”
+Common Threads has had a tradition of personally calling or emailing each donor who gave during these campaigns to say thank you, regardless of the size of the gift.
+Donors have responded well to this practice, with one of our new donors telling a board member, “I just got a thank you call from Common Threads, and now I have tears in my eyes!”
 Also, don’t forget to thank the board members and staff who stepped up in a big way by making or soliciting gifts, or doing other things to make the campaign happen.
 Find ways to celebrate your success with them.

 Even as communities hopefully begin to emerge from COVID-19 in the coming months, there is no doubt that giving campaigns will remain a major fundraising strategy for nonprofit organizations.